 Bevin Cohen - Guest Writer

 Bevin Cohen is an author, herbalist, seed saver and owner of Small House Farm in Michigan.
 He offers workshops and lectures nationwide on the benefits of living closer to the land through seeds, herbs and locally-grown food.
 Bevin is a freelance writer and videographer whose work has appeared in numerous publications including Mother Earth News, Hobby Farms, Grit Magazine, and the Journal of Medicinal Plant Conservation.
-He is the author of four books, including the best-selling Saving Our Seeds and The Artisan Herbalist.
+He is the author of four books, including the best-selling Saving Our Seeds, The Artisan Herbalist, and his most recent release, Herbs in Every Season.
 Bevin serves on the boards of the International Herb Association, and the Michigan Seed Library Network, and the advisory council for the Community Seed Network.
 You can learn more about Bevin’s work at www.smallhousefarm.com.

 Find me on: